scda/pageviews/README.md

 [maven.apache.org](https://maven.apache.org/)
 Version used during development: 3.3.9

-Binaries and sources can be downloaded from the given homepage.
-An installation via a system's package manager usually works fine.

 ## VM ##
 ### Setup ###
 * If you enabled the shared directory between a guest and the host system, create the respective sub directory
-* If you are behind a proxy, follow the instructions in the following section *Proxy* first
+* If you are behind a proxy, follow the instructions in the section *Proxy* first
 * Start the virtual machine (via terminal from within the root directory which contains the *Vagrantfile*) :
 ```bash
 vagrant up
 ```
-The first start will take a few minutes, all necessary files such as the OS images and all other programs have to be downloaded and the machines need to be set up.
+The first start will take a few minutes, all necessary files such as the OS images and all other programs running inside the virtual machines have to be downloaded and the machines need to be set up.

 #### Proxy ####
-If you are behind a proxy, set an environment variable:
+Set an environment variable first:
 ```bash
 export HTTP_PROXY=http://USER:PASSWORD@PROXY_URL:PORT/
 ```

-The virtual machine will need the vagrant plugin *proxyconf* to connect through a proxy:
+The virtual machine will need the vagrant plugin *proxyconf* to connect through a proxy, which can be installed directly from the command line:
 ```bash
 vagrant plugin install vagrant-proxyconf
 ```